WiseLabCMU/Beluga-2.0/README.rst

 .. code-block:: none

     AT+TXPOWER <mode>
+    AT+TXPOWER <stage> <coarse gain> <fine gain>
     AT+TXPOWER

 Determines the UWB transmitter power setting.
 No argument will return the current UWB transmitter power setting.
 This setting is saved in flash.

+One argument will set the power level to either the default power level or maximum power level.

 +-------------+------------------------+
 | mode        | Description            |